crocarneiro/backend-challenge/README.md

 You can test the API in our online Swagger UI: ......................................

 ## Running the application with Docker Compose
-Open a terminal session, navigate to the Docker folder of this directory and run the following command:
+Open a terminal session, navigate to the Docker folder in this directory and run the following command:
 ```sh
 docker-compose up
 ```